Master of Science in Nursing – Entry Level Clinical Track

 - Letters of Recommendation (3, 1 clinical/professional, 1 academic, 1 personal)

-- HESI Admission Exam Required for students with less than GPA of 3.0 in science prerequisite courses (waived for students applying for entry in Fall 2020 due to COVID-19).
+- HESI Admission Exam Required for students with less than GPA of 3.0 in science prerequisite courses.
 Please note, HESI exit examination is part of the graduation requirements from this program.

 - Background Check